Overview, step-by-step guide, and other resources.

 Elements of cause of action are specific components or requirements that must be established to prove a legal claim.
 The essential elements for constituting a specific cause of action are covered by the following:

-- Judicial precedent — Sometimes, the statutory languages or the administrative actions cannot properly determine whether something can be considered a valid cause of action.
-In such times, the judicial precedents serve as a guide to determine whether something constitutes a valid cause of action.
+- Judicial precedent — Sometimes, the language of a statute or regulation cannot properly determine if something is a valid cause of action.
+In such times, the judicial precedents serve as a guide to what constitutes a valid cause of action.

-- The Constitution — A constitution is the supreme legal document of a sovereign state from which all the statutes, legal machinery, executives, etc., gain their legality and authority.
-The supreme authority of the Constitution is the last source to determine whether a certain action or omission can constitute a valid cause of action.
+- The Constitution — The supreme authority of the Constitution is the last source to determine whether a certain action or omission can constitute a valid cause of action.

 However, the elements depend on the type of litigation (e.g., key elements that arise in commercial litigation).
-In federal litigation, cause of action is only recognized if a right enshrined in the Constitution is violated and affirmative action can be initiated before the federal court.
+In federal litigation, CoA is only recognized if a right enshrined in the Constitution is violated, and affirmative action can be initiated before the federal court.

-What are common examples of cause of action?
+What are the kinds of cause of action?

 1. Breach of contract cause of action:

-To establish the claim for breach of the contract, the following elements of contracts are to be established:
+To establish a claim for breach of the contract, the following elements are to be established:

 - There cannot be a breach without the existence of a valid and legally binding contract between the parties, whether written or oral.
-This contract must entail all the requirements, such as an offer, acceptance of the offer, legal consideration, and, most importantly, the intent of the parties to create a contract.
+The contract must possess all essential elements such as an offer, acceptance, legal consideration, and, most importantly, the intent of the parties to create a contract.

-- The party claiming must establish that the party at fault has committed a breach of their duties as per the contract.
+- The plaintiff must establish that the defendant has committed a breach of their contractual duties.

-- The party claiming must demonstrate that he has suffered loss or harm due to the defendant’s breach.
+- The plaintiff must demonstrate that they suffered loss or harm due to the defendant’s breach.

 - The plaintiff must prove that the defendant owed a statutory duty towards him.

-- The defendant must have breached his statutory duty towards the plaintiff.
+- The defendant must have breached this duty.

 Fraudulent misrepresentation:

-- It must be demonstrated that the defendant made a false statement or misrepresented a significant fact to the agreement.
+- The defendant made a false statement or misrepresented a significant fact in the agreement.

-- Consequently, the plaintiff has relied on the misrepresentation of the defendant, assuming it is true, and has acted accordingly.
+- The plaintiff has relied on the misrepresentation, assuming it is true, and has acted accordingly.

 Conversion:

-- This right of the plaintiff was at the time when conversion happened
+- This right was valid at the time when the conversion happened.

-- The property on which the plaintiff had the right, the defendant intentionally and wrongfully took possession or interfered with the property without legal justification
+- The defendant intentionally and wrongfully took possession, or interfered with the concerned property without legal justification.

-- The plaintiff must have been deprived of the use, possession, or control of the property
+- He was deprived of the use, possession, or control of the property and suffered harm or loss due to the defendant’s wrongful act.

 Negligence:

-- To which the defendant breached or violated that duty of care by failing to act as a reasonable person
+- The defendant breached or violated that duty of care by failing to act reasonably.

 - The harm caused to the plaintiff must be by the defendant’s breach or a foreseeable consequence of the defendant’s breach of duty